paperless-ngx/paperless-ngx/docs/advanced_usage.md

     Using mariadb version 10.4+ is recommended.
 Using the `utf8mb3` character set on an older system may fix issues that can arise while setting up Paperless-ngx but `utf8mb3` can cause issues with consumption (where `utf8mb4` does not).

-#### Search
-However, there is a downside to turning on case sensitivity, as it also makes searches case sensitive.
-This means: A document called `Invoice` won't be found when searching for `invoice`.

 For more information on this topic, you can refer to [this](https://code.djangoproject.com/ticket/9682) Django issue.